jimccann-rh/nested-ova-ansible-ci/README.md

 Forged transmits accept

-In a DVS 6.6+ you can setup MAC learning Status to ALLOW (leave the defaults).
-But you also need to enable Forge Transmits to Accept.
+In a DVS 6.6+ you can setup MAC learning Status to ENABLED (leave the defaults).
+But you also need to set Forge Transmits to Accept.
 Promiscuous to Reject and MAC address changes to Reject.

 Also if you are running on top of a vSAN don't forget this:  esxcli system settings advanced set -o /VSAN/FakeSCSIReservations -i 1